-What is a Federal Student Aid PIN and why do I need one?
+What is a FSA ID and why do I need one?

-Your Federal Student Aid PIN is the personal identification number you use when you visit certain U.S. Department of Education websites.
-When you type in your PIN at these sites, you are saying either "Yes, it is really me – please show me the personal information about me on this site" or "Please accept my PIN as my electronic signature on this online form."
+Your FSA ID identifies you when you visit certain U.S. Department of Education websites.
+When you type in your FSA ID at these sites, you are saying either "Yes, it is really me – please show me the personal information about me on this site" or "Please accept my FSA ID as my electronic signature on this online form."